Kit List

 What if I don’t bring suitable professional clothes?

 If you miss this opportunity and do not have the appropriate clothes for partner visits – you will not be allowed to attend these site visits.
-This means you will miss out on a large part of the project and might risk not completing.

 Activity Dresscode